amaciver/nima_full_stack_challenge/README.md

 * responsive layout
 * new cars persist and appear on list
 * backend error catching for blank inputs (just in case :)
+* Chart.js to display prices data
+* Did not use webpack, as a vanilla exercise

 ### Refinements TBD
 * returning only the new car object to be appended onto the table instead of fetching all cars again
 * validating year as integer
-* bonus features with prices
+[X] bonus features with prices
-* 'loading' status after post
+[X] 'loading' status after post
-* 'success' UI feature of some sort
+[X] 'success' UI feature of some sort